KaiChuuu/imdb-browser/README.md

 **Live Website: [imdb-browser-app.vercel.app](https://imdb-browser-app.vercel.app)**

 *Please note that render server may take 50 seconds to spin up.
-You will see mock data in the meantime.
 Please be patient, thank you!*

 ---